 When to go: April - June & September - November - wildflowers are abundant and milder days are good for hikes and outdoor activities.
 July & August bring perfect beach weather and warm ocean temperatures.

-As always, check your governments travel alerts website – before going to a country that shares a long and complex set of diplomatic relations with where you’re from.
+As always, check government travel websites before going to a country that shares a long and complex set of diplomatic relations with many nations throughout the world.

 When to go: Anytime in the Spring or Autumn is your best bet.
 The winters tend to be quite frigid with snow, and the summers sweltering hot.

 The beautiful land-locked country of Rwanda, located in Eastern Africa, has so much to offer.
-From Gorilla tracking in the Volcanoes National Park, to the Akagera National Park – viewing elephants, buffalo, antelope – also the park has river boat cruises (crocodiles and hippos!), to the various art centers, the Kigali Genocide Memorial, and wonderful markets offered, you’ll never want to leave.
-Rwandan food and café scene is another major tourism factor, with award-winning American Chef Silvia Bianco debuting signature Rwandan cuisine at the World Economic Forum on Africa in 2016.
+Some of the most popular activities in the Rwandan outdoors include; Gorilla tracking in the Volcanoes National Park, viewing elephants, buffalo, and antelope in the Akagera National Park, and taking a scenic river boat cruise along the Akagera River to view crocodiles and hippos.
+Looking for a cultural experience?
+Rwanda is home to various art centers, the Kigali Genocide Memorial, and wonderful markets.
+The Rwandan food and café scene is another major tourism factor, with award-winning American Chef Silvia Bianco debuting signature Rwandan cuisine at the World Economic Forum on Africa in 2016.
 Items you won’t want to miss?
 Famous locally roasted Rwandan coffee, ‘sambaza’ (small fish), and ‘urwagwa’ (fermented banana beer).

 Rwanda is also one of the safest countries in the world, in 2015 in ranked number 5 in the Gallups Law and Order Index – which measures how safe people feel walking home at night.
 With violent crime being near nonexistent, Rwanda is certainly the safest East African destination for 2017.